 It's not enough that an all chocolate cookie can give you a buzz, add espresso and see what happens.
 I'm not sure you would want to give these to children.
 They may be overly active already.
 Now, giving them to adults is another story.
 These are the perfect afternoon pick-me-up.

 Make a special presentation by placing a scoop of vanilla ice cream in a wine goblet.
 Place the wine goblet on a doilies-covered saucer.
 Add two of these Super Chocolate Espresso Cookies.

-- In a medium bowl, add the flour, espresso powder, baking powder and salt.
+In a medium bowl, add the flour, espresso powder, baking powder and salt.
 Use a wire whip to combine the dry ingredients.
 Set the bowl aside.

-- Once the oven is preheated, remove the cookie dough from the oven.
+Once the oven is preheated, remove the cookie dough from the refrigerator.
 Drop 2 tablespoons of the cookie dough at least 2 inches apart on the cookie sheets.